han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 Let's first start with a little story that I think all software developers are familiar with:

 * We start a brand new project and set it up with the latest technology and version of the libraries.
 We are all happy, know the entire codebase, we can get something working very quickly.
 * After a while, bugs starts to appear, and there are new requirements that we did not originally anticipate.
-We now need to handle edge cases and think about technical tradeoffs we need to make.
+We now need to handle edge cases and think about technical tradeoffs.
 * Time goes on, and at some point we feel things have gotten slower to release, we don't undertand some parts of the codebase and need to re-read it multiple times.
 We feel the urge to refactor or rewrite some parts of the code but a major refactor or rewrite is a big investment and its payoff is not guaranteed.
-* This whole proccess is accellerated if there are multiple developers working on the project.
+* This whole proccess is accellerated if there are multiple developers working on the codebase.
 * We say that the codebase has become complex.

 I have experienced this lifecycle again and again in basically all software project I've worked with.